 - With doors opening, some changes are being made at the Community Center and Library as follows:

 Community Center Hours Starting June 15

 Gymnasium Open for Open Gym starting July 22, 2020.

 Most in person programming activities at the Senior Center are also closed until further notice.

 However, anyone wishing to reserve the Senior Center for a private event should contact the Recreation and Leisure Services Department for more information.

 Tues and Thurs: 1-8 pm

 Library curbside pick-up continues, visit the Library holds pick-up window Monday - Friday: 9:00 a.m. - 4:00 p.m.

-Community Center and Library users are encouraged to wear face masks and conduct business in a timely matter and then exit the building.
+Community Center and Library users are encouraged to d conduct business in a timely matter and then exit the building.
 Loitering will not be allowed.
 If you are feeling ill please stay home.